-The Chief Quality Officer is responsible for leading quality strategy for IEHP.
-This includes the development of new, innovative solutions and quality measures in preventative health and improved quality of care for Members.
-The CQO must possess a valid Physician's and Surgeon's Certificate issued by the State of California and certification by one of the American Specialty Boards.
+Certificate issued by the State of California and certification by one of the American Specialty Boards.
 The CQO reports to the CEO and Governing Board.
 The CQO works with the CEO and Chief Officers to establish goals and priorities for the quality strategy as well as communicating those goals to the Governing Board and its key stakeholders-the IEHP Provider network, regulatory and accrediting bodies.
-As a participant of various Subcommittees, the CQO provides direction for internal and external QM/QI Program functions and supervision of IEHP staff.
+As a participant of various Subcommittees, the CQO provides direction for internal and external QMHETP functions and supervision of IEHP staff.

-Along with the CMO, the CQO or designee, provides direction to the QMC and associated Subcommittees; aids with quality study development; and facilitates coordination of the QM/QI program in all areas to provide continued delivery of quality health care for Members.
+Along with the CMO, the CQO or designee, provides direction to the QMHEPC and associated Subcommittees; aids with quality study development; and facilitates coordination of the QMHETP in all areas to provide continued delivery of quality health care for Members.

 The CQO initiates and leads initiatives for continuous quality improvement and evaluating the effectiveness of interventions across the continuum of care to Members, Providers and internally.
-The CQO also collaborates with state/federal regulatory agencies, accrediting bodies, and internal
+The CQO also collaborates with state/federal regulatory agencies, accrediting bodies, and internal Government Relations, Compliance, and Legal leadership staff to ensure all quality and regulatory compliance requirements are met.